 "It's O.K.- I understand now that in that moment, you didn't have mean intentions.
 You were just being a 15 year-old boy who was self-absorbed with your friend and you didn't grasp the significance of your actions.
 But that is understandable because developmentally, your young brain would not have been able to fully understand that you and your sister had been emotionally abandoned by the very adults who were supposed to be taking care of you.
 I forgive you.
 I understand why you acted that way and I give you a lot of credit for all of the good things you DID DO as a supportive older brother."

 With self-forgiveness, we all need to remind our younger selves of our positive actions in order to counterbalance the negatives so we can forgive our younger selves for making YOUNG mistakes.

-Now, I need to clarify what I mean by young mistakes because I am NOT referring to major "mistakes" such as murdering or raping someone, intending to cause physical harm, committing a school shooting, bullying etc. These actions are in an entirely separate category and this may be controversial to say, but I believe in some cases, those mistakes actually DO define a person.
-But that is a topic for a different post.
+Now, I need to clarify what I mean by young mistakes because I am NOT referring to major "mistakes" such as murdering or raping someone, intending to cause physical harm, committing a school shooting, bullying etc. These actions are in an entirely separate category and this may be controversial to say, but I believe in some cases, those mistakes actually DO define a person (but that is a topic for a different post).

 The mistakes I am talking about are YOUNG mistakes that we all made when we didn't necessarily have the skills, the tools, or the guidance to know any better.
 It's important that we do not allow these mistakes, the inevitable byproducts of our growth from child to adult, to define or dominate our self-image in our later years.
 Like my client, we need to see the larger picture of who we are and forgive the errors we have made along the way.

 After reading this, can you think of anything from your past that you can't forgive yourself for?
+What is stopping you?